EMAIL SIGN UP

 - Record all of the information that you have received.
 If a disclosure is made to you, do not promise to keep the matter secret, but explain that you will need to inform the people who have responsibility for responding to such disclosures.

-- Report the concern to the Safeguarding Coordinator (SC).
+Report the concern to the Safeguarding Coordinator (SC) using the Safeguarding Form which can be found here https://www.torchtrust.org/safeguarding-policy/.
 You should never investigate the concern but should always share the concern with the SC even if you do not have consent to do so.

 - Never share any information about this case (either in writing or orally) with anyone not mentioned in these procedures.